 - Suitable for scale-up given low compound volumes, quick turnaround

-In summary, the combination of Cor.4U with the Cor.4CE system is the first in vitro assay setup to measure true contractile force of iPSC-derived cardiomyocytes in a system suitable for scale-up.
-The system provides an ideal tool to assess pharmacological, safety pharmacological and toxicological effects of drug candidates on human cardiomyocytes.
+In summary, the combination of Cor.4U with the Cor.4CE system is the first in vitro assay setup to measure the true contractile force of the heart of iPSC-derived cardiomyocytes in a system suitable for scale-up.
+The system provides an ideal tool to assess pharmacological, safety pharmacological, and toxicological effects of drug candidates on human cardiomyocytes.

-To learn more about Axiogenesis’ latest service offering Cardio.Force, visit http://axiogenesis.com/services/functional-cardiotox-services/cardioforce-cor-4u-contractile-force-analysis.html.
+To learn more about Axiogenesis’s latest service offering Cardio.Force, visit http://axiogenesis.com/services/functional-cardiotox-services/cardioforce-cor-4u-contractile-force-analysis.html.

 [i] Bell, R., Mocanu, M. & Yellon, D. Retrograde heart perfusion: The Langendorff technique of isolated heart perfusion.
 Journal of Molecular and Cellular Cardiology 50, 940-950 (2011).